 catadores were represented

-of solid waste was turned into Reverse Logistics Credits
+of solid waste recovered and recycled and turned into Reverse Logistics Credits